 - With average credit and at least $7,500 in cash reserves, an owner operator will likely qualify for financing for a commercial truck with under 700,000 miles with a down payment of 10% to 15%.

-- When all else fails, enough home equity or other collateral can offset bad credit scores.
+- When all else fails, enough home equity or other collateral can help offset bad credit scores.

 Dump Truck Financing

-Dump truck financing likely runs around $15,000 (for a dump truck that’s about 20 years old or more), while dump trucks that are less than 5 years old generally runs around $100,000.
+Dump truck financing for a dump truck that’s about 20 years old or older likely runs around $15,000.

 Let’s say that you are a 2-year-old business seeking $25,000 for a dump truck:

-Businesses under two years old with an average credit score may have to pay between $650-$700 a month for every $25,000 financed, and possibly $1,100 if they have bad credit.
+Businesses under two years old with an average credit score may have to pay between $650-$700 a month for every $25,000 financed—or around $1,100 a month for the same amount if they have bad credit.
+This is all necessary to offset the risk for loan institutions.

 Tow Truck Financing

-Towing companies that are at least two years old and have good credit can enjoy a down payment of 10% or less.
-Newer businesses and businesses with bad credit can expect to pay as much as 50% of the cost as a down payment—a sum that further reduced by offering collateral).
+Towing companies that are at least two years old and have a good credit rating can enjoy a down payment of 10% or less.
+Newer businesses and businesses with bad credit can expect to pay as much as 50% of the cost as a down payment—a sum that can be further reduced by offering collateral.

 Let’s use a $40,000 tow truck as an example: